Follow these steps to enroll as an official USF St. Petersburg student and prepare for the first day of classes.

 Welcome Week is a great opportunity for students to engage in campus clubs and organizations and connect with other students.

-14. Get ready for your first day of classes!
+14. Prepare for your first day of classes!